Headless Commerce: Everything You Need to Know

 Consumers have benefited from more devices connected to the internet than ever before.
 The number of connected devices will only rise, bringing with it more channels for buyers to utilize.
 In order to cope with this increase in channels, brands have taken a headless commerce approach to continue delivering the desired customer experiences.

-But managing the headless commerce experience means relying on a content management system capable of delivering content to all channels.
+However, managing the headless commerce experience means relying on a content management system capable of delivering content to all channels.
 That means that a headless commerce strategy needs a headless CMS platform to make the most of every channel.

 Keep in mind that content that is both valuable and easy to find is what attracts customers to a brand.
 The channel where that content is delivered isn’t all that important.
-What is important is that the channels chosen are relevant for the brand and that the content is suited for the desired audience and delivered to them at the right time.
+What is important is that the channels chosen are relevant to the brand and that the content is suited for the desired audience and delivered to them at the right time.

 Learn more about enterprise headless commerce.